MicrosoftDocs/connected-spaces/articles/known-issues.md

 The minimum resolution required for Dynamics 365 Connected Spaces is 1024 x 1366.
 If you use a device that has a lower resolution (for example, a mobile phone), screen items (scroll bars and buttons, for example) may not render properly.
 Apple iPad Pros have a screen resolution of 1024 x 1366.

+## My company doesn't allow team members to sign up with work email

+You may see the following message when you try to sign up for a free trial: "Your company doesn't allow team members to sign up with their work email."

+SCREEN SHOT GOES HERE

+To complete the trial sign-up, you'll need to work with your Azure Active Directory administrator and have them [sign up for the trial](trial-signup.md).

 ## I can’t turn the Save video data to the cloud setting to Off because the setting is disabled

 ![Screenshot of Save video data to the cloud setting.](media/known-issues-cloud-storage.jpg "Screenshot of Save video data to the cloud setting")